Empirical Measures and Strong Laws of Large Numbers in Categorical Probability: Quasi-Markov Categories

 We can interpret Markov categories as models of information flow that may involve randomness or nondeterminism.
 A morphism $X \to Y$ is then viewed as a (potentially noisy) channel from $X$ to $Y$.
 The copy map duplicates the information perfectly, and the delete map discards it.

 Here are two of the most prominent examples of Markov categories.

-\begin{example}[A Markov category for discrete probability] The category $\FinStoch$ has: \begin{itemize} \item As objects, finite sets; \item As morphisms $X\to Y$, stochastic matrices with entries denoted by $f(y|x)$ and the usual composition: For $f : X\to Y$ and $g :Y\to Z$, we have
+\begin{exa}[A Markov category for discrete probability] The category $\FinStoch$ has: \begin{itemize} \item As objects, finite sets; \item As morphisms $X\to Y$, stochastic matrices with entries denoted by $f(y|x)$ and the usual composition: For $f : X\to Y$ and $g :Y\to Z$, we have

 \item The tensor product is given by the cartesian product of finite sets and the tensor (or Kronecker) product of matrices, with entries given by $f(x|a)\cdot g(y|b)$ for $f : A\to X$ and $g : B\to Y$; \item The copy and delete maps are given by the following matrices: